SHAKEQ INITIAL SETUP GUIDE

 Note: The videos embedded in this guide have been additionally compressed due to our web host’s policy and are intended for preview purposes only.
 For accurate results, we recommend downloading a suitable video for your system from the links below:

-If the downloadable videos are difficult to play on your system, the embedded versions can still provide reasonably good results.
+If the downloadable videos are difficult to play on your system, the streamable versions can still provide reasonably good results.

 3 SETTING VOLUME LEVELS